 Russian trains can be subdivided into three main categories:

-Firmeny trains (ôèðìåííûé).
 Firmeny trains are privately run Russian trains offering high quality service with higher prices as well.
 Each train has a specific interior design based on the operator.
-Some cities have their own original trains that they are quite proud of and try to make as comfortable as possible – these trains typically have names such as Kama (a train run by the city of Perm).
+Some cities have their own original trains that they are quite proud of and try to make as comfortable as possible - these trains typically have names such as Kama (a train run by the city of Perm).
 The train numbers for Firmeny trains consist of a zero followed by 2 numbers and one letter.
-For example, train 002M “Rossia” Moscow-Vladivostok is a Firmeny train.
+For example, train 002M "Rossia" Moscow-Vladivostok is a Firmeny train.
 These trains typically have 1st, 2nd and 3rd class compartments and have a restaurant car.
 Russian Rail sells Russian train tickets on all Firmeny trains.

-Express trains (ñêîðûé) are quite good, fast trains however they are a bit less comfortable than Firmeny trains and usually make a few more stops.
+Are quite good, fast trains however they are a bit less comfortable than Firmeny trains and usually make a few more stops.
 They usually serve long distance routes and are quite popular with travelers.
 Like the Firmeny the number consists of a zero, 2 more numbers and a letter.
 The trains run regularly.
 Russian express trains have 2nd and 3rd class compartments, a restaurant car and sometimes a 1st class compartment.

-Regular train (ïàññàæèðñêèé) this train stops at every station along the route so it really takes a while to get where you want to go on these, however, these trains offer a great opportunity to see Russia SLOWLY!!!
+This train stops at every station along the route so it really takes a while to get where you want to go on these, however, these trains offer a great opportunity to see Russia SLOWLY!!!
 The number consists of 3 numbers and a letter.

 Other types of specific trains:

-Electric suburban train (ïðèãîðîäíûé);
+Electric suburban train (пригородный)

 These are those green trains that run on electricity and connect large and provincial cities with their suburbs and outlying rural regions.
 They are pretty rickety, have funny wooden seats typically and aren't the most comfortable form of transport.
 And, watch out, on the weekends and whenever the weather is nice they get packed.
 You won't find a seat.
 Russians like to go to their dachas (summer houses) and most of these trains are the best way for them to get their.
 Tickets are cheap and can be purchased at all the Russian train stations.